BenevolentAI/ukbiobank-loaders/README.md

 **Returns**:

-- `df` _pandas dataframe_ : A long canonical dataframe with patients as the index and all recorded death information including death date in the right format.
+- `df` _pd.DataFrame_ - A long canonical dataframe with patients as the index and all recorded death information including death date in the right format.

 <a id="ukbb_loaders.loaders.load.DataLoader.get_gp_clinical_data"></a>